 Sciatic nerve pain is a condition that affects millions of people worldwide, and occurs when the sciatic nerve gets irritated or compressed.

 The most common sciatica symptom is pain radiating from the lower back or buttocks down the leg.
 The pain may be described as sharp, burning, shooting or tingling and can be accompanied by weakness, numbness or a sensation of pins and needles.
+If you experience symptoms of sciatica such as pain radiating from your lower back or buttocks down the leg, it's essential to seek medical attention promptly.
+In Levittown, urgent care center Levittown can provide accessible and timely healthcare services for such conditions.

 In some instances, the pain can be so severe that it interferes with daily activities, including walking and sitting.